 Love Is Blind

 It's a cliché, but like so many clichés, it's also true.
 Think about the last time you were in love with a person.
 Magical, wasn't it?
 But time passes, as it always does, and suddenly you start noticing things about your beloved that you never noticed before — things that are not only not enchanting, but irritating and maybe even off-putting.

 The same emotional journey occurs when you fall in love with a particular business idea or type of business.
-For example, you might love the idea of starting your own Bed and Breakfast.
+For example, you might love the idea of starting your own bed and breakfast.
 You envision yourself sitting in the sunny dining room of your B&B chatting with your fascinating guests.
-If you actually did open a Bed and Breakfast, you would find that you probably didn't have time to chat with anyone because you were too busy making, serving and cleaning up breakfast.
+However, if you actually did open a bed and breakfast, you would find that you probably didn't have time to chat with anyone because you were too busy making, serving and cleaning up breakfast.
 You might even discover that you dislike preparing breakfast for other people.

 Another reason love and starting your own business don't mix is that we tend to assume that other people will love who or what we love.
 Who hasn't experienced the bewilderment of realizing that a person who’s important to us dislikes a loved one?
 It's an uncomfortable situation that can lead to hurt feelings and even the loss of a friendship.

 When you start your own business based on what you love, the assumption that other people love it too can be downright dangerous.
 When you forge ahead, starting a business without doing the research that would discover whether or not other people love what you love, you're literally gambling with your livelihood.
 What if they don’t and you've invested all your savings, for instance, or remortgaged your family home?